Monthly Tech-Tip from Tony Hansen SignUp

 Possible to grind your own ceramic grade rutile?

-Yes, the granular and powdered grades or pure rutile are the same material.
-But grinding it is very difficult.
+Yes, the granular and powdered grades of pure rutile are the same material.
+But, for producers, the milling process it is very difficult because the raw mineral is so hard.
 Commercial ceramic grade powder is minus 325 mesh, the companies doing this obviously have very good grinding equipment.
 They also have patience because even in this efficient porcelain ball mill, 90 minutes was only enough to get 50% to minus 325 mesh!
 The color of the powder is a good indication of its quality, the finer the grind the lighter tan it will be.
+That means you can use the color to gauge the mesh size.
+And, if you have a ball mill you can milled it more if needed.

 Making your own ceramic rutile